hashicorp/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 * `nfs` - (Optional) Represents an NFS mount on the host.
 Provisioned by an admin.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs)
 * `persistent_volume_claim` - (Optional) The specification of a persistent volume.
 * `photon_persistent_disk` - (Optional) Represents a PhotonController persistent disk attached and mounted on kubelets host machine
+* `projected` (Optional) Items for all in one resources secrets, configmaps, and downward API.
 * `quobyte` - (Optional) Quobyte represents a Quobyte mount on the host that shares a pod's lifetime
 * `rbd` - (Optional) Represents a Rados Block Device mount on the host that shares a pod's lifetime.
 For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md
 * `secret` - (Optional) Secret represents a secret that should populate this volume.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#secrets)